Dramacydal/claude-desktop-proxy-container/README.md

 ## Known limitations

 - No KVM/QEMU passthrough, so Claude Desktop's Cowork VM feature won't work inside the container (`--doctor` will report this).
-- UDP traffic is fully tunneled (this setup uses the CLI's TUN mode, not a TCP-only SOCKS proxy), but DNS resolution depends on what AdGuard's client configures — check `adguardvpn-cli config show` if you need to verify.
+- UDP traffic is fully tunneled (this setup uses the CLI's TUN mode, not a TCP-only SOCKS proxy).